 Are gravel bikes good for commuting?

 The versatility of gravel bikes makes them excellent for commuting.
-They are comfortable on long, hilly rides, even on rough terrains.
-They combine the speed of road bikes with the ruggedness of MTBs and the comfort of hybrid bikes.
-They have a wide range of gears, drop handlebars and disc brakes.
+They combine the speed of road bikes with the ruggedness and all-terrain capability of MTBs and also the cargo-carrying capacity of touring bikes perfectly.
+They are capable of climbing hills and they can even haul trailers.

 - Comfortable geometry